auyer/rcpassos.me/posts/linux-kernel-build-environmenty/index.md

 kw remote --set-default=amd64-vm
 ```

-Now you can deploy the kernel and modules to the VM with the `kw deploy` command.
+Now you can deploy both the Kernel and modules to the VM with the `kw deploy` command.
 ```bash
 kw deploy
 ```
+This works for most target Linux Distros, and also works for real machines.
+But in the rare case the VM does not use the Kernel you built after you reboot it, you will need to check the documentation for the Distro it uses.
+Or if it is a VM, you can pass the Kernel and initrd files using the techiques I will show next.

-### Option 2: mounting the disk image into a local folder
+### Option 2 (Modules): mounting the disk image into a local folder

 This section requires the VM to be offline.
 ```bash